prfraanje/edukit-micropython/README.md

 mp from math import *
 mp atan2(3,4)
 ```
-Note, that only single line commands are allowed, so you can enter
+Note, that only single line commands are allowed (the REPL is not a multi-line input REPL is the standard for Python REPL's), so you can enter
 ```
 for _ in range(10): print("Hello, from Python on PC!')
 mp for _ in range(10): print("Hello, from Micropython on the microcontroller!')